 There's the pass or fail, which is very binary.

-A binary test only has a pass grade or a fail grade.
+A binary test only has a pass or fail grade.
 Notice the following:

 - A driver's license test is usually binary.